 Take a good, hard look at the times you have been successful.
 What steps did you take?
 What exactly did you do to move the prospect forward through the pipeline?

-Look for commonalities in your actions when you were successful.
-List them.
-When salespeople do this, they often find themselves saying: “Wow, that’s my process.”
+Look for commonalities in your actions when you were successful and list them.
+When salespeople do this, they often find themselves saying, “Wow, that’s my process.”

 Of course, there will be plenty of times you took these same actions and did not make the sale.
 Determine at what stage in your pipeline you lost the opportunity.